Sylinko/Everywhere.Docs/en-US/docs/getting-started/faq.md

 # Frequently Asked Questions

+## Payments

+### I subscribed to ChatGPT Plus/Team/Pro or a similar service, why am I being told my balance is insufficient?

+ChatGPT Plus/Team/Pro or Gemini Google One subscription services are billed separately from the API services.

+You need to top up your balance for the API services separately.

+## Model Providers

-## How to configure models when using a gateway provider (like OpenRouter)?
+### How to configure models when using a gateway provider (like OpenRouter)?

 For example, if you are using the `openai/gpt-oss-20b:free` model within OpenRouter: